-In order for classified employees who do not work during the summer to be held ineligible for unemployment benefits, Unemployment Insurance Code Section 1253.3 requires that districts give or send these employees a “letter of reasonable assurance” no later than 30 days prior to the last day of the academic year or term.
+In order for classified employees who do not work during the summer to be held ineligible for unemployment benefits, Unemployment Insurance Code (“Code”) §1253.3 requires that districts send those employees a “letter of reasonable assurance” no later than 30 days prior to the last day of the academic year or term.
 The Code requires very specific language.
 The attached sample letters comply with Code requirements.

 Letter No. 1 is a sample letter for classified employees who work less than 12 months.